 ChicRoom Barcelona is proud to be expanding into the beautiful city of Madrid.
-We now have 11 different apartments to offer you for an incredible stay.
-They are located in different areas of Madrid but all the apartments have been hand selected and are guaranteed to make your stay as comfortable and luxurious as possible.
-Next month we have the perfect excuse for you to escape your day to day routine and explore the city during one of its most exciting and popular festivals whilst staying in one of our beautiful holiday apartments.
+We now have 12 different apartments to offer you for an incredible stay.
+They are located in different central areas of Madrid.
+All the apartments have been hand selected and are guaranteed to make your stay as comfortable and luxurious as possible.
+With San Isidro Festival in Madrid we have the perfect excuse for you to escape your day to day routine and explore the city during one of its most exciting and popular festivals whilst staying in one of our beautiful holiday apartments.

 The San Isidro Festival presents the best of Madrid culture whether it is old or new, from bull fighting to street dancing, you are bound to find everything you could want and enjoy the concerts, plays, parades, fairs and special exhibitions – most of these you can enjoy free of charge.
 This festival is said to be the most significant and emblematic festival of the year for Madrid.
 It is a festival where the whole city gets involved and it spreads across the 9 days around the 15th of May.